Oreldm/shortUrl/README.md

 # Short Code for Short URL Service

-A lightweight and efficient URL shortening service built with Python.
-This service generates short codes for long URLs using a custom hashing algorithm.
+A lightweight, efficient URL shortening service implemented in Python.
+This service generates short codes for long URLs using a custom hashing algorithm, providing a balance between code brevity and collision resistance.

 ## Features

-- Generate short codes for long URLs
+- Generate short codes (5-8 characters) for long URLs
 - Retrieve original URLs from short codes
-- Collision-resistant hashing algorithm
+- Collision-resistant hashing algorithm using SHA256 and Base64 encoding
-- Configurable short code length (5-8 characters)
+- Adjustable short code length to minimize collisions
 - In-memory storage of URL mappings
 - Pure Python implementation with no external dependencies

-## Prerequisites
+## Requirements

 - Python 3.6+